 The Corfu Trail: essential facts and top tips

-Suitable for both novices and experienced walkers, this marvellous trek explores Corfu from toe to top – far south to far north – in 10 memorable day stages.
-Read on to find out everything you need to know before embarking on the route.
+Corfu is perfect for a walking holiday, and the Corfu Trail, suitable for both novices and experienced walkers, explores Corfu from toe to top – far south to far north – in 10 memorable day stages.
+Read on to find out everything you need to know about hiking the Corfu Trail.

 The Corfu Trail: stage breakdown